BET-lab/DeepTimeSeries/doc/source/api/layers.rst

 **How It Works:**

 Uses sinusoidal functions (sine and cosine) with different frequencies to encode position.
 Each dimension of the encoding corresponds to a different frequency, allowing the model to learn relative positions.
+The encoding is pre-computed during initialization and stored as a buffer.

 **Architecture:**

-Based on the original Transformer paper, modified for batch-first format and without dropout.
+Based on the original Transformer paper (Vaswani et al., 2017), modified for batch-first format and without dropout.
+The encoding uses:

+- Sine functions for even dimensions: ``sin(pos / 10000^(2i/d_model))``
+- Cosine functions for odd dimensions: ``cos(pos / 10000^(2i/d_model))``

+where ``pos`` is the position and ``i`` is the dimension index.

 **Example:**